 There have been signs of progress, with Greek Foreign Minister Nikos Kotzias and his Macedonian counterpart Nikola Dimitrov saying last week they were looking for an "honourable compromise".

-Macedonia in February made a concession by renaming the capital's Alexander the Great airport as Skopje International Airport.
+Macedonia made a concession in February by changing the name of the capital's Alexander the Great airport to Skopje International Airport.

 The motorway linking Macedonia with Greece has also just been renamed the Friendship Highway.